 If your renters find a neighbor noisy, you can advise them to speak amicably with the neighbors first.
 If the cause of the noise came from one of your own renters, you can remind them about the signed lease agreement, which should focus on reducing noise and not disturbing other renters.

 If the problem continues, you can contact the city enforcement to handle the case.
-If the problem keeps resurfacing after a verbal warning, you can send a written warning, before deciding if an eviction is the best course of action.
+If the excessive noise keeps resurfacing after a verbal warning, you can send a written warning, before deciding if an eviction is the best course of action.

 Bottom Line